Moderna, Johnson & Johnson: What to Know About Booster Shots for Those Who Didn't Get Pfizer Vaccine

 If I got the Moderna or J&J vaccine should I get a booster shot of the Pfizer vaccine?

-Federal experts have indicated the Pfizer shots would not be recommended for people who got a different brand of vaccine initially.

-Chicago's top doctor has also said the answer to that question is likely no.
+Chicago's top doctor has said the answer to that question is likely no.

 "If I had gotten the Moderna vaccine, I would not personally - I would not go and get a Pfizer booster," she said.
 "Right now, our biggest priority is the people who are not even vaccinated at all, in terms of dropping the risk for everybody - even people who are vaccinated, continuing to keep the focus on people getting their first and second doses of vaccine is the most important thing."